 Qualified applicants are invited for a two-day visit to the Psychiatry Residency.
-Applicants who are invited for an interview will be informed, in writing or by electronic means (residency’s recruitment website), of the terms, conditions, and benefits of their appointment, including financial support; vacations; family, sick, and other leaves of absence; professional liability, hospitalization, health, disability and other insurance provided for the residents and their families; and the conditions under which UWHC provides call rooms, meals, laundry services, or their equivalents.
+Applicants who are invited for an interview will be informed, in writing or by electronic means (residency’s recruitment website), of the terms, conditions, and benefits of their appointment, including financial support; vacations; sick, and other leaves of absence; professional liability, hospitalization, health, disability and other insurance provided for the residents and their families; and the conditions under which UWHC provides call rooms, meals, laundry services, or their equivalents.

 On the first evening of the visit, candidates meet residents, faculty (including the Department Chair or designee) and each other in an informal event.
 During the second day, candidates are carefully matched with faculty and residents for a set of interviews.
 Candidates also tour various clinical sites.
-The PD and APD meet each candidate and respond to questions from candidates after the visit.
+The PD and an APD meet each candidate and respond to questions from candidates after the visit.

 Review of Candidates